francksidi-edb/pxf-delta-connector/README.md

 - **Greenplum Database** and **PXF Extension** must be installed.

 ### 2. Update PXF Profiles
-Update the `pxf-profiles.xml` file located at `$PXF_BASE/conf` to include the Delta Connector profile.
+Update the `pxf-profiles.xml` file located at `$PXF_BASE/conf` to include the Delta Connector profile without and with Vectorization

 ```xml
 <profiles>